GabrielQSherman/Introduction-to-APIs/image_sharing_socialmedia/README.md

         [*] set up pug to redirect users once they log in

+    2/20/20

+        Today i will continue my work on my template html pages

+        [*] users are redirected to thier /profile page when they sucessfully log in
 TODO:

         [] when users sign in sucessfuly it should take them to their page